 Pair Go is a good way of encouraging and teaching weaker players.
 They get to play in games where most of the moves are played by higher level players and get to learn from their partner leading them towards the correct moves through where they play their own.
 It is a good way of getting three players to play with a professional, without the pro having to play three simultaneous games.

 In the UK we held our first qualifying event for Pair Go in Hyde Park as part of the 1991 Japanese Festival.
 Since then we have held an annual British Pair Go Championships which has become one of the best events on the Go calendar.
-It is always held in a pleasant hotel, normally in a hotel in the Oxfordshire countryside, but recently in an inn in Hatfield.
-There is always a buffet lunch and prizes for most, including the Best Dressed prize and a quiz prize.
-Normally the top eight British pairs (based on avarage grade) play for the championship, whilst others play in a handicap section.
+It is always held in a pleasant hotel or inn, for a while in a hotel in the Oxfordshire countryside, but recently in an inn in Hatfield.
+There is always lunch available and many prizes, including the Best Dressed prize and a quiz prize.
+Normally the top eight British pairs (based on average grade) play for the championship, whilst others play in a handicap section.
 The top section players also play for points to allow them to represent the UK in both the European Pair Go Championship and International Amateur Pair Go Championship, the section includes a maximum of two pairs that may have one national and one non-national player.

-The annual New Year London Open tournament has a Pair Go competition during one evening.
+The annual New Year London Open tournament holds a Pair Go competition during one of the evenings.